-The TDM800P card is a versatile device used for connecting your phone network to the PSTN (Public Switched Telephone Network) world.
+The TDM2400P card is a versatile device used for connecting your phone network to the PSTN (Public Switched Telephone Network) world.
 This is accomplished through phone lines connected to the FXO (Foreign Exchange Office) ports and phones connected via the FXS (Foreign Exchange Station) ports.
 The card allows Asterisk PBX software to connect to your phone network, creating an office type telephony environment.
-There are a variety of applications where the TDM800P proves useful.
-An example is provided in the following figure.
+There are a variety of applications where the TDM2400P proves useful.
+Some examples are provided in the following figures.

-Figure 1: Sample Card Application
+Figure 1: Sample Application - Channel Bank